Ethiel97/flutter_text_hover/README.md

-- A great flutter and efficacious package for an aesthetic text hover
+- A great flutter and efficacious package for an aesthetic text hover effect

 ## Usage